 I attended a red teaming course once and asked the instructor "How do we learn to think like the adversary?"
 The answer was "The method—the method does that."
 Yet the method was rooted in systems engineering processes.
 In terms of thinking like the adversary, the method did little more than perpetuate a Western, rational mindset, which is fine, I suppose, if all your adversaries are engineers.
 As we know, however, they're not.

 To date, an engineering/systems analysis mindset rooted largely in normative standards of rational thought has dominated the practice of analytical red teaming.
-It’s a good start, but it’s not sufficient in a chaotic world of adversaries who not only (to some degree, small or large) think and feel differently than we do but also, in many cases, seek to exploit the way we think and feel.
-Tomorrow’s (no, today’s) red teams need to think less about the potential power of red teaming and more about the gaps between the current practice and the perpetually messy “real” world.3 The sooner we’re able to do this, the sooner we can start to close these gaps and move the practice of red teaming forward.
+It's a good start, but it's not sufficient in a chaotic world of adversaries who not only (to some degree, small or large) think and feel differently than we do but also, in many cases, seek to exploit the way we think and feel.
+Tomorrow's (no, today's) red teams need to think less about the potential power of red teaming and more about the gaps between the current practice and the perpetually messy "real" world ( . . . or at least move it closer to our *perception* of the "real" world).
+The sooner we're able to do this, the sooner we can start to close these gaps and move the practice of red teaming forward.